 - how they have learned the values and skills they have

-- about the role AOD use plays for them.
+- about the role alcohol and other drugs use plays for them.

 The Acts and stories of resistance video by Murisi Mtsvanga-Moyo tells the stories of resistance from men whose lives have been under the influence of drugs and alcohol.
 The video seeks to capture and magnify acts of resistance that these men have taken or are constantly taking.